 UCAT Verbal Reasoning: 16 Tips For Success

-1. Use our Keyword Technique
+1. Use our keyword technique

-- Pick a keyword
+- Read the question and pick a keyword

 - Search for keyword

 Scan for the keyword in the passage